vishruthdevan/iget-cli/README.md

 # iget-cli
 Command Line Tool that is used for testing the Instagram Graph API.
-Get data about instagram posts and users of business and creator accounts using.
+Get data about instagram posts and users of business and creator accounts.
 CLI written in python with click.

 ### Install
 - It is recommended to create and activate a virtual environment